microsoft/vscode-docs/blogs/2023/07/20/mangling-vscode.md

 Unfortunately, mangling based just on the names has some serious drawbacks, including requiring that all private properties in our codebase start with `_`.
 The VS Code codebase does not follow this naming convention consistently, and there are also a few places where we have public properties that start with `_` (typically this is done when a property needs to be accessible externally but shouldn't be treated as API, such as in tests).

 We also didn't feel entirely confident that the mangled code was actually correct.
-Sure, we could could run our tests or try starting VS Code, but this was time consuming and what if we overlooked less common code paths?
+Sure, we could run our tests or try starting VS Code, but this was time consuming and what if we overlooked less common code paths?
 We couldn't be 100% sure we were only mangling private properties without touching other code.
 This approach seemed both too risky and too onerous to adopt.

-## Mangling confidently with Typescript
+## Mangling confidently with TypeScript

-Thinking about how we could feel more confident in a mangling build step, we hit on an new idea: what if TypeScript could verify the mangled code for us?
+Thinking about how we could feel more confident in a mangling build step, we hit on a new idea: what if TypeScript could verify the mangled code for us?
 Just as TypeScript can catch unknown properties accesses in normal code, the TypeScript compiler should be able to catch cases where a property has been mangled but references to it haven't been updated correctly.
-Instead of mangling the compiled JavaScript, we could instead mangle our TypeScript source code and then compile the new TypeScript with the mangled identifier nanes.
+Instead of mangling the compiled JavaScript, we could instead mangle our TypeScript source code and then compile the new TypeScript with the mangled identifier names.
 The compile step on the mangled source code would give us much more confidence that we hadn't accidentally broken our code.

-Not only that, but by leveraging TypeScript we could truly find all `private` properties (instead of properties that just happen to start with `_`).
+Not only that, but by using TypeScript, we could truly find all `private` properties (instead of properties that just happen to start with `_`).
 We could even use TypeScript's existing `rename` functionality to smartly rename symbols without changing object shapes in unexpected ways.

 Eager to try out this new approach, we soon came up with new mangling build step that roughly works like this: